-This article.
-"Talking About Ethics Across Cultures" from Mary C. Gentile, explains best practices when discussing some of the factors behind cultural differences in ethics: https://hbr.org/2016/12/talking-about-ethics-across-cultures.
+Dig Deeper: In "Talking About Ethics Across Cultures," Mary C. Gentile explains best practices when discussing some of the factors behind cultural differences in ethics.
 In what other ways do you think that conflicting cultural values could create an ethical dilemma?